Per Pupil Expenditures by School

 March 2021 (Updated August 2021)

-Authors: Tara Bergfeld and Kim Potts
+Authors: Kim Potts and Cassie Stinson

-To provide some context to the amount of per pupil spending shown for each school, OREA has released an interactive dashboard, allowing users to view the 2018-19 per pupil spending and demographic data for all K12 public schools and districts.
+To provide some context to the amount of per pupil spending shown for each school, OREA has released an interactive dashboard, allowing users to view the 2019-20 per pupil spending and demographic data for all K12 public schools and districts.
 Using the dashboard, a user can select a school district and view both district- and school-level financial and demographic information.
 Users can choose to view all schools within a district or select one or more for comparison.
-It is not advisable to isolate a single factor as the reason certain schools in a district spend more per pupil than others.
+It is not advisable to isolate a single factor as the reason certain schools in a district spend more or less per pupil than others.
 Districts must account for a variety of factors when allocating funds to schools.

 About the formula